Class NOAACalculator

 getUTCNoon

-Return the Universal Coordinated Time (UTC) of solar noon for the given day at the given location on earth.
-This implementation returns true solar noon as opposed to the time halfway between sunrise and sunset.
-Other calculators may return a more simplified calculation of halfway between sunrise and sunset.
-See The Definition of Chatzos for details on solar noon calculations.- Specified by:
+Return the Universal Coordinated Time (UTC) of solar noon (UTC) for the given day at the given location.
+TheNOAACalculator, the default calculator implementation calculates true solar noon, something that can be calculated even in the Arctic / Antarctic where there may be no sunrise or sunset, while theSunTimesCalculatorapproximates it, calculating the time as halfway between sunrise and sunset, something that can't be calculated in Polar regions where there is no sunrise or sunset for part of the year.
+See The Definition of Chatzos for details on solar noon / midnight calculations.- Specified by:

 getUTCNoonin classAstronomicalCalculator- Parameters: